TomerYakir/godepsautoupdate/README.md

 ## godepsautoupdate

-Script to automatically update the Godeps file with latest versions/commits.
+Script to report on status of dependencies (3rd party libs) - whether there's a newer version/commit available

 ### Usage
+1. Clone the repo

-1. Build the tool
+2. Build the tool

-2. Output an html report with the results
+3. Output an html report with the results

-3. Update the godeps file
+4. Update the godeps file